tav1313/hellow-world/str1/Readme.md

 For macos users: make sure you've installed *gmake* (gnu make utility), otherwise the build won't work(directories creation will have failed).

+// TODO: current state of the app is working only at MacOS, it should be compiled and on Windows and Linux For ubuntu users: change gtk lib name and compiler(CC) name in the Makefile in accordance with your host system

 To clean up use `gmake clean`
 To build use `gmake`, for a run use `gmake run`